-24 ICH E2A Clinical safety data management: Definitions and standards for expedited reporting, section 2.
+(26) ICH E2A Clinical safety data management: Definitions and standards for expedited reporting, section 2.
 Link to ICH Efficacy Guidelines: https://ich.org/page/efficacy-guidelines

-25 Annex III (6) Clinical Trials Regulation (EU) No 536/2014
+(27) Annex III (6) Clinical Trials Regulation (EU) No 536/2014

-- marketing experience are different of the clinical trial, the RSI should be based only on the clinical experience in the relevant indication.
-Thus, separate RSIs might be needed within one IB for an IMP for different indications. - 267.
-As a general rule, sponsors should not expect an IMP to cause fatal SARs.
-Thus, fatal SARs should usually be considered unexpected even if previous fatal SARs have occurred. - 268.
+- 275. Suspected SARs that have occurred once are not usually qualified to be included into the RSI, unless there is a very strong plausibility of a causal relationship with the IMP and a robust justification based on medical judgement is provided.
+A robust rationale is a medical rationale which cannot only be the biological plausibility based on the mechanism of action of the IMP and the presence of risk-mitigation strategies.
+Importantly, the occurrence of a 'suspected' SAR more than once is not per se an adequate justification for the addition of the term to the RSI as an expected SAR.
+A thorough assessment by the sponsor is also required for 'suspected' SARs that have occurred more than once, and justification for the addition to the RSI should be submitted alongside the proposed addition.
+Explicit justification should be provided when 'suspected' SARs are included in the RSI with an unknown frequency on the basis of postmarketing experience.
+It might be acceptable that "suspected" SARs based on the postmarketing experience are added in the RSI only for the same indications or relevant indications (the same therapeutic areas and same expositions).
+However, if the indications of post-marketing experience are different of the clinical trial, the RSI should be based only on the clinical experience in the relevant indication.
+Thus, separate RSIs might be needed within one IB for an IMP for different indications. - As a general rule, sponsors should not expect an IMP to cause fatal SARs.
+Thus, fatal SARs should usually be considered unexpected even if previous fatal SARs have occurred. - 277.
 Fatal SARs can only be considered expected for IMPs with a marketing authorisation (MA) in the EU/EEA/ICH country, when it is clearly stated in the table or list of ARs in section 4.8 of Summary of Product Characteristics (SmPC) that the IMP can cause these fatal SARs.
-Thus, the RSI of a product that has not received a MA in the EU/EEA/ICH country should never include fatal SARs. - 269.
+Thus, the RSI of a product that has not received a MA in the EU/EEA/ICH country should never include fatal SARs. - 278.
 If a SAR is added to the RSI section of an IB, an update of the benefit/risk statement for clinical trial subjects should be provided and adequate risk minimization measures should be proposed in the updated clinical trial protocol(s).
 This is especially relevant if it is fatal in case where IMP has marketing authorisation (see above).